This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Have your child rest as much as possible and get plenty of sleep.

 - Apply ice on your child's leg for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel.
+Cover it with a towel before you apply it.
 Ice helps prevent tissue damage and decreases swelling and pain.

 - Elevate your child's leg above the level of his or her heart as often as possible.
 This will help decrease swelling and pain.
 Prop your child's leg on pillows or blankets to keep it elevated comfortably.

 - Have your child use crutches as directed.
-Crutches will help your child walk and take some weight off the injured leg while it heals.
+Crutches will help your child keep some weight off the leg while it heals.

 - Take your child to physical therapy as directed.
 A physical therapist teaches your child exercises to help improve movement and strength, and to decrease pain.